Spring Break 1970, and time to get out of town. With my 2 Bud’s in search of an adventure.

 What to do?
 Where to Go?
 How can we make it as uncomfortable as possible?

-Three-day road trip.
+An epic Three-day road trip.
 Perdue University, and, “Let’s take my car” Doug said.
 “I’ve got a great sound system”.

 That proved to be true.
 However, it was a 1965 VW Bug, with a reel-to-reel tape deck on the passenger front floor.

-Doug was driving (his car), Charlie the shortest, occupied back seat with 3 luggage bags, and I folded my much younger 6’- 6” frame up front.
+Doug was driving (his car), Charlie the shortest, occupied back seat with our luggage bags, and I folded my much younger 6’- 6” frame up front.
 At least I was in charge of the tunes.

 Spinning Wheel, The Rapper, Green-Eyed Lady, American Woman, Momma told me not to come.
 All blasting the doors off.
 Listen, rewind, repeat.